 A spouse or child of a veteran of the armed forces is entitled to pay tuition and fees at the rate provided for New Mexico residents; provided that the spouse or child is eligible for benefits pursuant to the federal Post-9/11 Veterans Educational Assistance Act of 2008 or any other federal law authorizing educational benefits for a veteran and the dependents of a veteran.
-Applications are available by contacting Military and Veterans Programs, online at http://mvp.nmsu.edu, or through the Office of University Student Records.
+Applications are available at the Military and Veterans Programs, online at http://mvp.nmsu.edu, or through the Office of University Student Records.
 Please contact MVP on the required documents needed to complete the waiver application.

 Veteran students enrolled under the following programs are responsible for their tuition and fees in the same manner as a nonveteran student:

 - Survivors' and Dependents' Educational Assistance (CH 35)

 - Montgomery GI Bill™-Selected Reserve (CH 1606)

 Responsibility of Students Receiving VA Education Benefits

 Students must be pursuing a degree in a specific program to be eligible for VA education benefits.
 Students must submit their degree plans or Student Academic Requirements (STAR) Degree Audit Report and Concise Student Schedule to Military and Veterans Programs to be certified.
 For continued certification, students must submit their degree plans or STAR Degree Audit Report and Concise Student Schedule to MVP every semester they plan to use VA education benefits.